qisun2/amplicon/README.md

 ### Usage
 1. Preparing data files.
   Put the following items in the same directory:
-  * Sample file: A tab-delimited text file with three columns.
-1)Sample Name; 2) Paired-end sequence file 1 (fastq or fastq.gz); 3) Paired-end sequence file 2.
+  * Sample file: A tab-delimited text file with four columns.
+1)Sample Name; 2)sample plate_well, it can be any string to uniquely identify a sample if the sample names are duplicated; 3) Paired-end sequence file 1 (fastq or fastq.gz); 4) Paired-end sequence file 2.
   * Key file: A tab delimited text file with three columns.
 1) marker name; 2) 5' PCR primer sequence; 3) 3' PCR primer sequence.
   * All fastq.gz files listed in the sample file.